alpha-defi/raydium-sdk/docusaurus/docs/guides/swap.md

 visit https://www.sollet.io to create a new wallet for devnet and follow the on-screen instructions.

-Once created, the wallet should show up like he following:
+Once created, the wallet should show up like the following:

 ![initial_wallet](/img/guides/initial_wallet.png)